Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/docs/intro/connection-strings.rst

 .. image :: images/all-connection-strings-seq.png
    :alt: An example of the log output using Seq.

-Note that Seq does not render the newlines in the message, however, it does a good job of rendering the structure values.
+Note that Seq does not render the newlines in the message, however, it does render the structure values.

 Alternative calls